 Have you ever tried a strawberry rhubarb crisp before?
 If the answer is yes, then you know why I’m obsessed with all things rhubarb!
 If you said no, well, it’s time to change that!
-And a strawberry rhubarb crisp is the perfect way to ease your way into the game.
-If you’re already a dedicated fan, check out my Granny’s Strawberry Rhubarb Pie Recipe!Jump to Recipe
+And a fruit crisp is the perfect way to ease your way into the game.
+If you’re already a dedicated fan, check out my Granny’s Rhubarb Pie Recipe or my recipe for Rhubarb Jam!Jump to Recipe

 Seriously, look at those jewel tones!
 If something looks that pretty, it has to taste good, right?
 And, your eyes don’t deceive you.
 If you think that rhubarb is way too tart for your taste buds, let me tell you, it’s time to wake them up!
 And a sweet combination of strawberry jello and rhubarb, topped with a gluten-free oat and pecan crumble topping will do just that.

 Gluten-free Rhubarb Crisp

 I made the crisp topping gluten-free by using Bob’s Red Mill 1-1 Gluten-Free Flour, Bob’s Red Mill Gluten-Free Oats, and dairy-free/vegan because I used coconut oil instead of butter.
 I adore flour, and I love butter, but I also enjoy having simple recipes for when I have guests over that are gluten/dairy-free.
 You get to be a great hostess, your guests will appreciate the effort, and you get to know it didn’t take any crazy ingredients.